tarhelypark/kickstart/README.md

 Kickstart files
 ===============

 - *xen-lvm-all-auto-min_admin-hu.cfg*: Kickstart for XEN HVM with LVM.
 Root partition will use all available space and swap will be duble of RAM.
 Basic admin tools and EPEL repo will be installed.
+Short link: http://bit.ly/OgxdWx

 Root password
 =============